arcusmaximus/SottrModTools/Documentation.md

   Catch-all resource type used for (almost) everything not listed above.

-here are a few other extensions such as .tr11anim and .tr11script, which are however unexplored and not moddable.
+There are a few other extensions such as .tr11anim and .tr11script, which are however unexplored and not moddable.

 ## Installation